How to Get Personal Injury Clients

 If you want to control the information online about your firm that potential clients find first, then you need to have a website.
 If you want to participate in Pay Per Click or SEO you will also need a website that you own and can edit.

-The best law firm websites are fast loading, mobile friendly, and optimized for search engines and users.
+The best personal injury websites are fast loading, mobile friendly, and optimized for search engines and users.
 This means that search engines like Google can see your website and users find it visually appealing and they can easily find the information they’re looking for.
 Your website should also make it easy to contact you on mobile devices with just one click (Click to call).

 Starting with your own website is a foundational requirement for being successful in online marketing.
 Once your website is up and running make sure that it’s printed on your offline marketing material and used in email signatures as well.
 Great websites with strong content can also be used for intake personnel to pass information to clients.